Skip to content

 Converts a Slice into the specified Struct and returns that Struct.

-Attempts to pass a Slice with layout different from the specified Struct or to load more data than a Slice contains throw an exception with exit code 9: Cell underflow.
+Attempts to pass a Slice with a layout different from the specified Struct or to load more data than the Slice contains throw an exception with exit code 9: Cell underflow.

 Usage examples: